Getting screening tests regularly may find breast, cervical, and bowel cancers early when treatment is likely to work best.

 Lower the age for bowel screening to 50 years

-The Bowel screening programme is currently being rolled out across NZ for men and women aged between 60-74 years.
+The Bowel screening programme is currently being rolled out across Aotearoa New Zealand for people aged between 60-74 years.
 Comparative countries such as Canada, UK and Australia all begin bowel screening 10 years earlier, at age 50 - an age when the risk of bowel cancer begins to rise steeply.

-Priority should be given to Māori and Pacific peoples because a higher proportion of cases are diagnosed in younger age groups.
+Priority should be given to Māori and Pacific peoples because a higher proportion of cases are diagnosed i younger age groups.

 Introduce HPV screening to replace the current cervical cytology programme